So how much do bank holidays, Secret Santa gifts, your Christmas bonus and the office party really cost business in time and money?

 Managers budgeting for the Christmas party are also said to put aside approximately £16.84 per head.

-While only an hour taken out for the party may not look like much, when adding up the time and money spent on all festive activities for full-time working Brits12, this is costing UK businesses £3.78 billion.
+While only an hour taken out for the party may not look like much, when adding up the time and money spent on all festive activities for full-time working Brits, this is costing UK businesses £3.78billion.

-If you then factor in that each bank holiday, taken by 97 per cent of the workforce, is estimated to cost the UK £2.3 billion - and - there are three over Christmas, that bill rackets up to £10.68 billion.
+If you then factor in that each bank holiday, taken by 97 per cent of the workforce, is estimated to cost the UK £2.3billion - and - there are three over Christmas, that bill rockets up to £10.68billion.

 However, the vast majority of Brits (80 per cent) believe that the time - and money - spent on various Christmas activities whilst at work is worth it to bring teams together and celebrate the year’s success.

-Economists have always struggled to put a value on happiness, but psychologically the Christmas period plays a critical role in preventing burnout and exhaustion5.
+Economists have always struggled to put a value on happiness, but psychologically the Christmas period plays a critical role in preventing burnout and exhaustion.